chakrit/node-icu-wordsplit/README.md

 Afterwards, switch to your project folder and

-    npm install node-icu-wordsplit
+    npm install icu-wordsplit

-And you should now be able to `require('node-icu-wordsplit')` in your code.
+And you should now be able to `require('icu-wordsplit')` in your code.

 ## API

-TODO:
+Right now the only function call available is exported from the module.

+**NOTE:** The function requires *exactly* TWO arguments.

+    var splitWord = require('icu-wordsplit');

+    var results = splitWord('en_US', 'The quick brown fox jumps over the lazy dog.');
+    for (var i = 0; i < results.length; i++) {
+      console.log(results[i]);
+    }

+The first argument is the locale.
+You *must* specify an ICU-compatible locale name here.
+The second argument is the string to which to split.

+The function will returns an array of words.
+Whitespaces and some common punctuations may be automatically removed from the list.